danielrsousa/NetworkSession/README.md

 }
 ```

+Step 3
-Step 3 Now you need create a instance of NetworkSession and call method `.request`, don't forget to `import NetworkSession`:
+Now you need create a instance of NetworkSession and to call method `.request`, don't forget to `import NetworkSession`:

 ```swift
 import Foundation